The benefits of imaginative play

 What are the benefits of imaginative play?

-- It gives parents a fun way to teach positive behaviour to their kids.
+It gives parents a fun way to teach positive behaviour to their kids.
 Parents can introduce situations to play to create “incidental learning” opportunities.
 For example, when showering their doll, the parent might ask the child questions (e.g. “what happens next?”), make comments (“the water is nice and warm”), and discuss dilemmas (“Oh no, Dolly ran out of soap!”).
-These teach the child important functional skills and the ability to work through tricky situations with guidance.
+These teach the child critical functional skills and the ability to work through tricky situations with guidance.

 Tips to encourage imaginative play